Highly Commended

 Spread 10 from Boyhood by Jason Hibbs

 The reason I’m posting now, is because it wasn’t a complete waste of time and amounted to some rather nice recognition from renowned publisher Pan Macmillan.
-I entered my work into their annual competition The Macmillan Prize (for children’s books) and received recently the news that it had been highly commended.
+I entered my work into their annual competition The Macmillan Prize (for children’s books) and received news recently that it had been highly commended.

 Spread 05 from Boyhood by Jason Hibbs